MMadmer/EpicAssetsNotifyBot/README.md

 ## Features

-- **Automated Daily Checks**: The bot performs daily checks for new free assets and notifies a designated Discord channel if there are updates.
+- **Automated Daily Checks**: The bot performs daily checks for new free assets and notifies subscribed Discord channels and users if there are updates.
-- **Admin Commands**: Only users with administrator permissions can start or stop the asset tracking.
+- **Admin and DM Commands**: Users with administrator permissions can manage subscriptions, and individual users can subscribe/unsubscribe via direct messages.
 - **Time Left Notification**: Users can query the bot to find out how much time is left until the next asset check.
 The bot provides a formatted response and automatically deletes the message after a short period.
 - **Image Attachments**: When new assets are detected, the bot sends a detailed message with asset names, links, and attached images.